 At Yellowstone Bear World totality will last about 2 minutes and 18 seconds.
 One of the longest viewing windows in the country!

-Check-ins begins on August 18th.
+Check-ins begin on August 18th.
 You can also purchase additional days to extend your stay and miss exiting traffic.

 Spaces are booking fast, so make sure to reserve your RV/tent camping and viewing spot today!

 *Three night minimum required for reservation.
 Subject to Idaho sales tax and fees.
 Private vehicle rates only.
-For commercial rates contact Frank at [email protected]Reserve Tickets Now
+For commercial rates or food vendors looking to sell at the event contact Frank at [email protected]Reserve Tickets Now

 What is the 2017 Solar Eclipse?